rackerlabs/technical-blog/_posts/2019-09-17-how-rackspace-supports-vmware-on-aws-v4.md

-solutions, thanks to the Rackspace Center of Excellence for VMC on AWS, our strong partnership with both companies, and professional services that can help you easily migrate VMware workloads to VMC on AWS and progressively transform applications to cloud native AWS services.
+solutions, thanks to the Rackspace Center of Excellence for VMC on AWS, our strong partnership with both companies, and professional services that can help you easily migrate VMware workloads to VMC on AWS and progressively transform applications to cloud-native AWS services.

 ### Conclusion